 “The power of finding beauty in the humblest things makes home happy and life lovely.”
 Louisa May Alcott

-Not much to say here as I am overflowing with gorgeous berry joy, something that takes over me every summer during New York state’s fruit season.
+Not much to say here as I am overflowing with gorgeous berry joy, something that takes over me every summer during upstate New York’s fruit season.
 This pudding is as beautiful to look at as it is easy to devour!
 The sweet sour deliciousness of the currants, sour cherries and raspberries captures the long awaited sun ripened berry in a fancy looking but so simple to make dessert.
 I used currants from my garden mixed in with a few black raspberries for good measure.

 Ingredients: For the pudding; 1/4 cup cornstarch, 2 cups of cherry juice with no sugar added, 1/4 cup sugar, 2 cups raspberries, 2 cups sour cherries pitted, 2 cups red currents destemmed.
 For the vanilla sauce: 2 tablespoons cornstarch, 2 cups plus 2 tablespoons whole milk, 1/4 cup sugar, 1/2 vanilla bean split (I used 1 teaspoon extract), up to 1/4 cup heavy cream (optional)